phasehq/console/CONTRIBUTING.md

 ## Setup local development environment

+### Dev server with hot reload

-1. Create a `.env.dev` file with `cp .env.dev.example .env.dev` and add atleast one OAuth provider
+1. Create a `.env.dev` file with `cp .env.dev.example .env.dev` and add atleast one OAuth provider.
-2. `docker-compose -f dev-docker-compose.yml up`
+2. `docker-compose -f dev-docker-compose.yml up`.
-3. The Console is now running at `https://localhost` with HMR
+3. The Console is now running at `https://localhost` with HMR.

+### Staging env to test production builds

+1. Set up a `.env` file with `cp .env.example` and add atleast one OAuth provider.
+View the [docs](https://docs.phase.dev/self-hosting/configuration/envars) for more info.
+2. Build the image locally with `docker-compose -f staging-docker-compose.yml build`
+3. Bring docker compose up with `docker-compose -f staging-docker-compose.yml up`
+4. The Console is now running at `https://localhost`.